dahall/Vanara/Core/readme.md

 [Vanara.RunTimeLib.ConstantConversionExtensions](https://github.com/dahall/Vanara/search?l=C%23&q=ConstantConversionExtensions) | Extension methods for CRT enumerations to convert to .NET enumerations.
 [Vanara.InteropServices.CorrespondingTypeAttribute](https://github.com/dahall/Vanara/search?l=C%23&q=CorrespondingTypeAttribute) | Attribute for enum values that provides information about corresponding types and related actions.
 Useful for Get/Set methods that use an enumeration value to determine the type to get or set.
 [Vanara.InteropServices.CoTaskMemoryMethods](https://github.com/dahall/Vanara/search?l=C%23&q=CoTaskMemoryMethods) | Unmanaged memory methods for COM.
+[System.Diagnostics.CodeAnalysis.DisallowNullAttribute](https://github.com/dahall/Vanara/search?l=C%23&q=DisallowNullAttribute) | Specifies that null is disallowed as an input even if the corresponding type allows it.
+[System.Diagnostics.CodeAnalysis.DynamicDependencyAttribute](https://github.com/dahall/Vanara/search?l=C%23&q=DynamicDependencyAttribute) | States a dependency that one member has on another.
 [Vanara.Collections.EnumerableEqualityComparer<T>](https://github.com/dahall/Vanara/search?l=C%23&q=EnumerableEqualityComparer<T>) | Checks the linear equality of two enumerated lists.
 For lists to be equal, they must have the same number of elements and each index must hold the same value in each list.
 [Vanara.Extensions.EnumExtensions](https://github.com/dahall/Vanara/search?l=C%23&q=EnumExtensions) | Extensions for enumerated types.
 [Vanara.Collections.EventedList<T>](https://github.com/dahall/Vanara/search?l=C%23&q=EventedList<T>) | A generic list that provides event for changes to the list.
 This is an alternative to ObservableCollection that provides distinct events for each action (add, insert, remove, changed).